se-edu/se-book/oopDesign/inheritance/substitutability/text.md

 <img src="{{baseUrl}}/oopDesign/inheritance/substitutability/images/staff.png" height="80" />
 <p/>

-:package: an `Academic` is an instance of a `Staff`, but a `Staff` is not necessarily an instance of an `Academic`.  i.e. wherever an object of the superclass is expected, it can be substituted by an object of any of its subclasses.
+{{ icon_example }} an `Academic` is an instance of a `Staff`, but a `Staff` is not necessarily an instance of an `Academic`.  i.e. wherever an object of the superclass is expected, it can be substituted by an object of any of its subclasses.

 The following code is valid because an `AcademicStaff` object is substitutable as a `Staff` object.